zzaia/zzaia-trio-coffee-shop/CoffeeShop/docs/order/order-architecture.md

 ## Secret Store
 - Use of the dapr client secret-store integration
-- Retrieve all secrets during application initialization and add to DI
+- Retrieve all secrets during application initialization and add to DI, scoped by application

 ## Validation Rules
 - Use of fluent validation defined in the DI